In previous posts on our site, we highlighted the investing concepts behind Beat the TSX (BTSX) to juice your retirement income.

 Beat the TSX (BTSX) – Dividend Strategy

-Welcome to our site, Matt – great to have you!
+Welcome to our site, Matt – great to have you (for our interview in fall 2022):

 Thanks for having me.
 It’s always fun to chat with fellow Canadian investors and you’ve both been blogging in this space for longer than I have, so I’m honoured to be here.